QilinGu/udacity_ml/projects/capstone/README.md

 eliminate log files from the ```train`` directory, and restart.
 Crude, yes.
 Effective?
 You bet.

 ## II.
 Analysis
-_(approx. 2-4 pages)_

 ### Data Exploration
 The simulator provides the following information about the car at every cycle:
-- 3 sensor readings from 0-40
+- s1, s2, s3 - 3 sensor readings from 0-40
-- x position, [0,1] where 0 is far left, 1 far right
+- x - x position, [0,1] where 0 is far left, 1 far right
-- y position, [0,1] where 0 is top, 1 bottom
+- y - y position, [0,1] where 0 is top, 1 bottom
-- theta, 0 to 2*pi
+- theta - the heading angle of the car, 0 to 2*pi

 You're allowed to take three actions:
 - 0, stay on course